GIP-RECIA/uPortal-web-components/@uportal/extended-uportal-header/README.md

 - `template-api-url`: type: `String`,optional, url on which the api request is done to obtain template informations;
 - `template-api-path`: type: `String`,optional, path from portal domain on which the api request is done to obtain template informations;
 - `template`: type: `Object`,optional, JSON Object that define icon (`iconPath`), icon opacity (`iconOpacity`) and background color (`color`).
 Icon opacity override css variable. ex : `'{"iconPath": "","iconOpacity": 1,"color":"#057436"}'` ;
+- `sign-in-url`: type: `String`, optional, an uri/url to of the login button.
+If not set and user not connected, component will only render not-loaded slot see [not-loaded](#not-loaded);
 - `sign-out-url`: type: `String`, default: `/uPortal/Logout`, an uri/url to call when user logout (for a logout button);
 - `user-info-portlet-url`: type: `String`, default: `''`, an url/uri to the user information application;
 - `switch-org-portlet-url`: type: `String`, default: `''`, an optional url/url of a rest api to obtain institutional organization information;